WilliamsPanLab/ENGAGE-CognitiveControl/README.md

   [ENGAGE_cross_validation_SCL20.Rmd](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/1b19afde1c0c010ca0b44e19d64cd492a13905d9/r_script/Rmd/ENGAGE_cross_validation_SCL20.Rmd)

   - The Matlab script ran cross-validation for the continuous prediction of 6,12, and 24 months SCL-20 using 2 months cognitive control circuit activation and reported its performance against control model using only baseline characteristics in Fig. 5A, Table 3, and Table S3.
+It also generates the average feature map in Fig. S6.

   - The Matlab script ran cross-validation for the prediction of 6-month binary response using 2 months cognitive control circuit activation and reported its performance against control model using only baseline characteristics in Fig. 5B.
+It also generates the average feature map in Fig. S6.